lukasgarbas/mask-rcnn-traffic/README.md

 # First Results

-In this project I had a specific dataset with objects recorder from a long distance and in a different sunlight.
-In total I had 30000 frames filmed from the same location.
+In this project, I had a specific dataset with objects recorder from a long distance and in different sunlight.
+In total, I had 30000 frames filmed from the same location.
 Here is the result of running a small (~200 frames) cut from the video:

 <img src="assets/video_test_mp.gif" alt="video_test" width="600"/>